DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 1-19 are rejected under 35 U.S.C.
+Claims 1-9 and 14-19 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

 Independent claim 1 requires “an absolute value of a difference between a wavelength corresponding to a peak of a normalized fluorescence emission spectrum of the exciplex and a wavelength corresponding to a peak of a normalized fluorescence emission spectrum of the n-type material being less than or equal to 5 nm”.
 The instant description includes a description of some possible genera of materials for each of the n-type material and p-type material that fail to define a specific structural motif required for each of these material groups that would help to predict which materials meet the limitation of the claims.
 The description only provides five examples of such a combination of materials that meets this requirement.
 The specification further provides exceptionally broad guidance on what materials that might be useable but provides no further description of which material combinations meet the claimed requirements.
 The five examples described in the written description do not provide a representative number of species sufficient to show that Applicant was in possession of the claimed genus (see MPEP 2163-II-A-3-a-ii).

-Claims 1-20 are rejected under 35 U.S.C.
+Claims 1-9 and 14-19 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, because the specification, while being enabling for some combinations of materials as shown in examples of the specification, does not reasonably provide enablement for the entire scope of what is cl aimed.
 The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make or use the invention commensurate in scope with these claims.

 Case law holds that applicant’s specification must be “commensurately enabling [regarding the scope of the claims]” Ex Parte Kung, 17 USPQ2d 1545, 1547 (Bd.
 Pat.
 App.
 Inter.
 1990).
-Otherwise undue experimentation would be involved in determining how to practice and use applicant’s invention.
+Otherwise, undue experimentation would be involved in determining how to practice and use applicant’s invention.
 The test for undue experimentation as to whether or not all combinations of an n-type material and a p-type material within the scope of the claims can be used to form an exciplex such that an absolute value of a difference between a wavelength corresponding to a peak of a normalized fluorescence emission spectrum of the exciplex and a wavelength corresponding to a peak of a normalized fluorescence emission spectrum of the n-type material being less than or equal to 5 nm as claimed and whether the claims meet the test is stated in Ex parte Forman, 230 USPQ 546, 547 (Bd.
 Pat.
 App.
 Inter.
 1986) and In re Wands, 8 USPQ2d 1400, 1404 (Fed.Cir.
 1988).
 Upon applying this test to claims 1-20, it is believed that undue experimentation would be required because:

 Nature of the invention: Materials for emitting layers in such devices have exceptionally variable structures and features that effect the emission properties of such materials, further the emission wavelength of the exciples formed from combinations of materials are further variable.